mongodb/docs/source/includes/fact-cross-region-limits.rst

-For a given region in an |service| project with multi-region clusters, the total sum of MongoDB nodes on all *other* regions in that project cannot exceed 40.
+For a given region in an |service| project with multi-region clusters or clusters in multiple regions, the total number of MongoDB nodes on all *other* regions in that project cannot exceed 40.
 This limit applies across all cloud service providers.

 For example, if an |service| project has 20 nodes in ``Region A`` and 20 nodes in ``Region B``, you can deploy no more than 20 additional nodes in that